 As noted above, the type 3 barrel single projectile leaves very distinct trails.
 They fly slowly in a parabolic arc and frantically ricochet off surfaces too.

 This Fibber’s forte is its insanely high Inherent critical hit bonus (provided you can land them given the drop and slow speed).

 Bodyshot damage with no damage bonuses:

-Its bullet leave visible trails, travel slowly in a parabolic arc and ricochet of surfaces.
+- Its bullet leaves visible trails, travel slowly in a parabolic arc, and ricochets off surfaces.

-In my forthright opinion, the only reason why the 2nd barrel is more favoured is because you don’t need to aim the damn thing.
+In my forthright opinion, the only reason why the 2nd barrel is more favored is that you don’t need to aim the damn thing.
 However, this is still an incredibly formidable gun.
 Sure, its body shot damage may not be the finest but the Crit Damage it deals is absurd.
 I’m just flabbergasted by the Crit Damage this thing deals.
 For fudge’s sake, GBX!
 Why?